Subtotal: $

 A Quiet Antidote

-This is what tables do: they carry tomorrow.
-They teach us that the common good has a smell and a temperature, that neighbor love is measured in chairs, and that a city can become kinder one small ritual at a time.
+This is what tables can do: they teach us that the common good has a smell and a temperature, that neighbor love is measured in chairs, and that a city can become kinder one small ritual at a time.
 The world is changed by decisions that are too humble to trend: set another plate, keep a chair open, say the blessing even when your voice is tired.
 A people is formed when enough households choose to be households for one another.

 When I think back to our missing chairs, I realize that we did not “host” the evening as much as we witnessed it.
 We watched strangers become specific.
 We watched a child hand bread to a widow with both hands.
 We watched ourselves slow down enough to notice that we were not the center of the story.
 And in that noticing, the city outside the door seemed, for an hour or two, like a place where goodness could spread.

-The bell rang again the next Sunday.
+The doorbell rang again the next Sunday.
 This time the student brought another student.
 The widow brought a jar of pickles and the joke her husband used to tell.
 We found another bench.
 And in the plainest way possible, our week began with a liturgy of chairs.

 Already a subscriber?
 Sign in